ethereum/ethereum-org-website/src/content/developers/docs/scaling/validium/index.md

 ## What is validium? {#what-is-validium}

 Validiums are scaling solutions that use off-chain data availability and computation designed to improve throughput by processing transactions off the Ethereum Mainnet.
-Like zero-knowledge rollups (ZK-rollups), validiums publish [zero-knowledge proofs](/glossary/#zk-proof) to verify off-chain transactions on Ethereum.
+Like zero-knowledge rollups (ZK-rollups), validiums publish <GlossaryTooltip termKey="zk-proof">zero-knowledge proofs</GlossaryTooltip> to verify off-chain transactions on Ethereum.
 This prevents invalid state transitions and enhances the security guarantees of a validium chain.

 These "validity proofs" can come in the form of ZK-SNARKs (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) or ZK-STARKs (Zero-Knowledge Scalable Transparent ARgument of Knowledge).
 More on [zero-knowledge proofs](https://consensys.net/blog/blockchain-explained/zero-knowledge-proofs-starks-vs-snarks/).